tlincke125/tlincke125.github.io/_posts/2020-05-10-Integrator.markdown

     <h1>Two body problem with an injected third body</h1>
     <img class="img-rounded" src="/assets/images/biffurcation_small.png"/>
 </div>

-I have a mathematical formulation for why I hypothesise the ejection angle stability in these stable bands, but it is only a hypothesis and requires some classical mechanics that I will not discuss in this simplified page.

 # Further performance increase to the numerical integrator